mrbooshehri/my_devops-journey/docker/README.md

 You can use tag log option to customize the log message.
 For more info see [here](https://docs.docker.com/config/containers/logging/log_tags/)

-**Note:** You can find the defualt log file under
+**Note:** You can find the default log file under
 ```/var/lib/docker/container/<container_id>/<container_id>-json.log```
 as docker does.

-## Docker vloume
+## Docker volume
-There are to main catgory of data:
+There are to main category of data:
 * non-persistent
 * Persistent - stuff you need to keep